top of page

 Campbell Care Campbell Community Association

-CampbellCARE have started a long term project to regenerate a two hectare park in the centre of Campbell to:
+Campbell Park Care Group have started a long term project to regenerate a two hectare park in the center of Campbell to:

-• create an enhanced natural setting for the community to enjoy, spend time in and hold community events;
+• create an enhanced natural setting for the community to enjoy, spend time in and hold community events.

 Captains Flat & District Landcare